 We went on the bus tour, which very easily takes you around the most important places in London.
-With the bus tour you get a free river cruise, which is what I enjoyed the most as the views are absolutely amazing, and we also went on the London Eye to round it all up.
-And this is exactly what I recommend you do if you are going to spend one day in London, as I’ve realised it’s definitely the best way to get the most out of London since we have been living here.
+With the bus tour, you get a free river cruise, which I enjoyed the most as the views are amazing, and we also went on the London Eye to round it all up.
+And this is exactly what I recommend you do if you spend one day in London, as I’ve realised it’s the best way to get the most out of London since we have been living here.

-The free river cruise is absolutely fantastic, in my opinion definitely one of the best things to do in London if you just have one day.
-From the river you’ll be able to see the houses of parliament, the London Eye, Shakespeare´s Globe, St Paul’s Cathedral, famous bridges such as London Bridge, millennium bridge, and the most famous of all: Tower Bridge.
-You will also get some amazing views as well as perfect photos of the Tower Bridge and Tower of London from the river cruise.
+The free river cruise is fantastic, in my opinion, one of the best things to do in London if you just have one day.
+From the river, you’ll be able to see the houses of parliament, the London Eye, Shakespeare´s Globe, St Paul’s Cathedral, famous bridges such as London Bridge, millennium bridge, and the most famous of all: Tower Bridge.
+The river cruise will also get some amazing views and perfect photos of Tower Bridge and the Tower of London.

 Walking route to see London in One Day step-by-step:

 Our walking route starts at Green Park Underground Station.
 From here we will walk towards Buckingham Palace, where the famous changing of the guard ceremony takes place at 11.00 am on certain days.
 Make sure you check the exact dates to avoid disappointment.
-After seeing Buckingham Palace and the Changing of the Guard, we will walk accross St James´s Park and walk along Whitehall, heading towards Westminster Abbey, Big Ben, and the London Eye.
+After seeing Buckingham Palace and the Changing of the Guard, we will walk across St James´s Park and walk along Whitehall, heading towards Westminster Abbey, Big Ben, and the London Eye.